Andersen Family – April 2015 photo courtesy of Still Memories photography

 You can’t see what my t-shirt says but I it’s a picture of a film camera (like the kind from the 80’s).
 The caption says “And that’s when I snapped” which I thought was funny enough at the thrift store to buy it as a workout shirt but the real humor ended up being having to explain over and over again to every child in a 1-mile radius what this “camera” was, why it didn’t look like a phone and what “film” is.
 Maybe 37 really is that old…

 So why am I posting this now?
 First, it’s been almost a year since I updated this blog.
-You may recall that I gave up daily posting because my first job (raising my cute kiddos) and my second, paying, job (writing for Shape, Greatist, Men’s Fitness etc.) made this blog too much to keep up.
+You may recall that I gave up daily posting because my first job (raising my cute kiddos) and my second, paying, job (writing for Shape, Reader’s Digest, Women’s Health, Redbook etc.) made this blog too much to keep up.
 But that doesn’t mean I haven’t missed you all so much!
 And all the little notes you guys have been sending me have seriously made my day!!
 I love that you still remember me and care what happens to me.
 So I did want to give you an update.
 Other than this health thing, my life is going amazingly well.
 The kids are growing up to be happy, healthy, interesting and incredibly hilarious little people that make me smile every day.
 I’m so glad I am here for all the moments.
 And professionally things are going well too.
-I’ve got more freelance work than I can handle and I’m working on another book (this time it’s just life essays, mostly humorous, lots about parenting, little about fitness) that I’m very excited about!
+I’ve got more freelance work than I can handle.

 Second, I’m posting this because I’ve been super frustrated with the lack of information about myocardial bridges so I’m hoping that this will get high enough in the Google-verse that medical professionals and other sufferers can share their experiences with this too!
 The only case study I found online was a 40-ish man who was super into fitness and who DIED of his myocardial bridge.
 It freaked me out.
 So I’m posting this to let other people know that at least this girl is still alive and doing great:)